iotaledger/introduction-docs/docs/libraries/overview.md

 **The IOTA client libraries allow you to easily integrate IOTA into your own applications.
 Choose a library to match your use case.**

+Official IOTA libraries serve as `one-source-code-of-truth` to IOTA users and providing binding to other programming languages.
+You can read more about core principles behind IOTA client libraries in the following blog [post](https://blog.iota.org/the-new-iota-client-libraries-harder-better-faster-stronger/).

 - [client-lib](client.md)
 - [wallet-lib](wallet.md)
 - [iota.js](https://github.com/iotaledger/iota.js)